-Alison is a partner in the Private Client and Estate Planning practice groups.
+Alison co-chairs the firm’s Private Client and Estate Planning practice groups.
 She focuses her practice in the areas of:

 - Estate planning